Church Communications Layoffs Are Painful

 Outsourcing Work Averts Communications Layoffs

 Much of what a church Communications Director needs to get done can be outsourced.
-For example:
+Examples of outsourcing church digital advertising are:

 - Graphic design